ImangazalievM/ReActiveAndroid/README.md

 }
 ```

-In the `@Table` annotation we specify the name of the table, as well as the class of the database in which the table belongs.
-Also you can crete model class without inheritance from the `Model`, but then you will not have access to the `save()` and `delete()` methods.
+In the `@Table` annotation we specify table name and the database class in which the table belongs.
+Also you can create a model class without inheritance from the `Model`, but then you will not have access to `save()` and `delete()` methods.

 Next, we need to initialize the library in the `onCreate` method of the Application class: